 Astoria Scandinavian Heritage Association – 2011

-The non-profit Astoria Scandinavian Heritage Association formed in 2011 and its mission is to preserve traditional Scandinavian culture and heritage through educational opportunities in areas of customs, language, food and the arts and to educate the citizens of Clatsop County and surrounding areas about the culture and heritage of the Scandinavian countries.
-ASHA’s primary activity has been to support the Scandinavian Midsummer Festival but it is now also the leading group to build Nordic Heritage Park.
-Fund raising for the park has begun and ASHA can currently receive check donations only at P.O.
-Box 34, Astoria OR 97103.
-ASHA is a 501c3 registered organization and donors will receive a tax receipt.
-Donors should write "Park" on the memo line and include a note about why they are donating, i.e. “to celebrate my heritage," "In honor of ...," "In memory of....," etc.
+The non-profit Astoria Scandinavian Heritage Association formed in 2011 and its mission is to preserve traditional Nordic culture and heritage through educational opportunities in areas of customs, language, food and the arts and to educate the citizens of Clatsop County and surrounding areas about the culture and heritage of the Nordic.
+ASHA’s primary activity has been to support the Scandinavian Midsummer Festival but it also is the group that took the lead to build Astoria Nordic Heritage Park.
+The park is located at 16th and Marine Drive in Downtown Astoria on the RiverWalk and is open 24/7 year-round.

 Warrenton Fiber / Nygaard Logging